input-output-hk/medusa/README.md

 ## Firebase Firestore data storage

-Medusa relies on data being copied from the Github API to Google Firebase Firestore.
+Medusa relies on data being copied from the GitHub API to Google Firebase Firestore.
 You will need to set up a new Firebase Firestore project through your Google Console.

 Once this is set up, paste the following into the Firestore Rules: